aws-amplify/aws-sdk-ios/README.md

 ##AWSTask

 With native AWSTask support in the SDK for iOS, you can chain async requests instead of nesting them.
 It makes the logic cleaner, while keeping the code more readable.
-Read this [blog post](http://mobile.awsblog.com/post/Tx2B17V9NSVLP3I/The-AWS-Mobile-SDK-for-iOS-How-to-use-BFTask) to learn how to use AWSTask.
+Read [Working with AWSTask](http://docs.aws.amazon.com/mobile/sdkforios/developerguide/awstask.html) to learn how to use AWSTask.

 ##Logging